 Weather in Switzerland

-While many may assert that Switzerland is nearly synonymous with snow, expats should keep in mind that, overall, the weather in Switzerland is actually relatively moderate.
+While many may assert that the country is nearly synonymous with snow, expats should keep in mind that, overall, the weather in Switzerland is actually relatively moderate.

 The Alps and the Jura mountains create a number of cold microclimates, but most of Switzerland enjoys a typical Central European climate void of extremes.
 In that vein, expats should do some careful research on the regional weather patterns of the Swiss destination to which they are relocating.
 Naturally, temperatures become colder as altitude increases.